JDBOC/Festival-Sens-Interdit/README.md

     * PHP_CodeSniffer to check PSR2
     * PHPStan will check PHP recommendation

-  If tests fail, the commit is canceled and a warning message is displayed to developper.
+  If tests fail, the commit is canceled and a warning message is displayed todevelopper.

 * Travis CI, as Continuous Integration will be run when a branch with active pull request is updated on github.
 It will run :